icyphox/site/pages/blog/pycon-wrap-up.md

 discussing security and privacy, but hey, the organizers can only pick from what's submitted. ;)

-With that point out of the way, here's some of the talks I really liked:
+With that point out of the way, here are some of the talks I really liked:

 - **Python Packaging - where we are and where we're headed** by [Pradyun](https://twitter.com/pradyunsg)
 - **Micropython: Building a Physical Inventory Search Engine** by [Vinay](https://twitter.com/stonecharioteer)